User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping robust C and C++ applications demands proactive defense against malicious exploitation, memory corruption, and vulnerabilities that bypass input validation.
-This course explores common vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will implement secure coding standards, leverage static analysis tools, and adopt defensive programming practices to remove weaknesses, ensure proper input sanitization, and build software that is resilient to cyber threats.
+21 HoursDeveloping secure C and C++ code demands strict protection against malicious exploitation, memory corruption, and input validation bypasses.
+This course explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
+Participants will utilize secure coding guidelines, static analysis tools, and defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software that is resilient against cyberattacks.

 Advanced Java Security